-Same with a technical indicator.
+Same with a technical indicator like the MACD.
 If you get a buy signal, determine the point on the chart where you can say “Nope, that didn’t work.”
 That’s your exit point.
 If your trade idea goes against you, pre-determine where you will know it isn’t working.

 The stock below was in a rising trend channel.
 The price consolidated near the bottom of the channel and rose above the high of that consolidation.
 When that occurred is marked by a circle.

 Charts from TradingView.

 The stop loss, in this case, would go below the low of the consolidation.
 We are buying when the price rallies above the consolidation high, expecting the price to go up.
 If it drops below the consolidation low, what we expected didn’t happen.
 Get out.

 I will place my stop loss 0.1% below the consolidation low for most stocks.

 That’s how I trade.
 You can always add a bit more of a buffer if you like.
 Or you may opt to not use a buffer at all (put the stop loss at the consolidation low or even above the consolidation low).

 Here’s another example, based on the Cup and Handle strategy.